 Chief Executive Officer

-Strategic Director of Research and Engagement
+Director of Impact and Engagement

-Strategic Director of Training and Technology
+Director of Training and Technology

-Peggy has extensive experience organizing and managing office environments for public, private, and nonprofit entities.
+Peggy has extensive experience organizing and managing dynamic office environments for public, private, and nonprofit entities.
 She is responsible for overseeing office operations, administrative functions, paperwork management, and keeping the boss out of trouble.

 The Water Tower is committed to a diversity and inclusivity in all of our departments, programs, and facilities.
 All employees, volunteers, contractors, partners, visitors, and program participants must feel valued and respected whatever their gender, race, ethnicity, national origin, age, sexual orientation or identity, education or disability.
 We are committed to a nondiscriminatory and equitable workplace and provide equal opportunity for employment and advancement in all of our departments and programs.
 We respect and value diverse life experiences and heritages and ensure that all voices are valued and heard.

 We are committed to modeling diversity and inclusion for the water industry nonprofit sector, and to maintaining an inclusive environment with equitable treatment for all.
 To request a copy of the full policy, please contact firstname.lastname@example.org.